-31.12.2017 EUR
+31.12.2018 EUR

-Average operating income over the last 3 years 2 038 978
+Average operating income over the last 3 years 1 820 938

 BIA Coefficient 15%

-Capital requirement under Pillar I 305 847
+Capital requirement under Pillar I 273 141

-In 2012 the Company implemented incident management system and the respective policy that in many ways help to measure, control and mitigate operational risk.
+The Company implemented incident management system and the respective Operational risk management policy that in many ways help to measure, control and mitigate operational risk.
 The system allows proactively manage risk, reacting to incidents according to the level of a threat and scheduling action plans that prevent repeating incidents.
 In addition, the system works as a database for loss events.
-During 2017, the Company was accumulating and analyzing loss event statistics that is necessary to estimate both, the distribution of severity (size of operational losses) and the frequency (number of loss events per year).
-According to the system data, the estimated operational loss for the year 2017 was about 1000 euro.
+During 2018, the Company was accumulating and analyzing loss event statistics that is necessary to estimate both, the distribution of severity (size of operational losses) and the frequency (number of loss events per year).
+According to the system data, the estimated operational loss for the year 2018 was about 3 025 euro.
 This number is significantly below the regulatory capital requirement.